 Hiring people locally is fundamental to our strategy.
 The combination of their knowledge and our entrepreneurial business model creates dynamic, accountable businesses with broad benefits.

 We employ more than 7,700 people worldwide.
-When we acquire a business we inherit new employees and it’s important that we achieve consistent standards in training and talent management while retaining the ‘entrepreneurial independence’ that has driven our success, so we are working hard to develop the right HR infrastructure for Puma Energy.
+When we acquire a business we inherit new employees and it’s important that we achieve consistent standards in training and talent management while retaining the "entrepreneurial independence" that has driven our success, so we are working hard to develop the right HR infrastructure for Puma Energy.

 Our HR approach is all about practical delivery.
 Local people run our country operations as standalone businesses; our role is to ensure they have the resources and guidance to operate successfully.
 To support this non-bureaucratic way of working we have a number of globally consistent performance management processes in place.

-Maintaining the Puma way
+Maintaining the Puma Energy way

-We integrate all our people into what we call the ‘Puma Way’ - focusing on accountability, transparency and great performance rather than progress based only on seniority of length of service.
+We integrate all our people into what we call the ‘Puma Energy Way’ - focusing on accountability, transparency and great performance rather than progress based only on seniority of length of service.

 Training and development programmes

 We help our people acquire the skills they need to improve their performance, so most of our training is on the job.
-We also provide more formalized in-house or classroom-based training when required.
+We also provide more formalised in-house or classroom-based training when required.
 To help us identify and manage talented people we run a Leadership Development Programme and use a company-wide Talent Management Process.